Strolling along Laguna Beach

 *Attend annual celebrations – There is plenty of fun to be had in LA and Orange County during the holidays, especially over the 4th of July weekend.
 There is no shortage of events, entertainment, parades, and firework shows on any given weekend.

-*Spend the afternoon at The Grove – The Grove shopping center in Los Angeles is one of my favorite outdoor malls.
-It’s a major plus to be able to shop and still enjoy the nice sunny, warm California year-round weather.
-There is a cute trolley which takes you from one end to the other.
 The mall is clean, nicely landscaped, has a variety of restaurants and shops, and you can get your parking validated with any restaurant purchase!
 Free concerts and movies are held throughout the summer months.
 They always seem to be taping something here, so you might just catch a glimpse of your favorite celeb.
 At one point, Extra with Mario Lopez was filming here – what a nice treat for Saved by the Bell fans!

 The Grove in Los Angeles, California

 *Explore movie filming locations – Lots of popular movie and TV shows have filmed in Long Beach.
 In fact, it’s one of the most used filming destinations.
-Some of my favorite destinations include the Ferris Bueller house, the American Pie house, and the Griswold house from Vegas Vacation.
+Some of my favorite destinations include: the Ferris Bueller house, the American Pie house, and the Griswold house from Vegas Vacation.

 Check out this lengthy list of movies/TV shows filmed in Long Beach